Hello, my name is Sara 🙂

 1. The Search Box

-My website contains more than 300 articles, blog posts and information pages, and you might find it useful to bookmark this site and use the search box when you’re looking for information for your essays and assignments.
-It’s in the top right hand corner of every page on my site.
+My website contains more than 500 articles, blog posts and information pages.
+You might find it useful to bookmark this site and use the search box when you’re looking for information.
+It’s in the top right-hand corner of every page on my site.

-I’ve written lots of articles over the years, and about 90% of the articles that I have ever written can be found on my articles page.
-If you’re looking for an article that isn’t up there, then the chances are that either I don’t have permission to post it, or I consider it too out-of-date to keep on here.
-Often, if the latter is the case, I’ll have written something more recent, so it’s worth going back to #1 and doing a search.
+I’ve written lots of articles over the years.
+About ninety per cent of them can be found on my articles page.
+If you’re looking for an article that isn’t there, then the chances are that either I don’t have permission to post it, or I consider it too out-of-date to keep on here.
+If the latter is the case, I may have written something more recent, so it’s worth doing a search – see above.

 3. My love letter to student midwives

-The most popular blog post on this website was written for student midwives.
-I wrote it partly because I just didn’t have time to answer every individual email that I was receiving, but I wanted a way to respond to the lovely students who needed some kind words.
-You might like to save it for when you’re not having a great day.
-Here it is: Eight things I’d like to share with midwifery students who care
+One of the most popular blog posts on this website was written for student midwives.
+I don’t have time to answer every individual email that I receive, but I wanted to find a way to respond to lovely students who needed kind words.
+You might like to bookmark or save it for when you’re not having a great day.
+Here it is: Eight things I’d like to share with midwifery students who care.

-One of the most basic things you’ll need to learn is how to use a Pinard.
-Here’s a two-part article on that very topic, with tips from experienced midwives.
+If you’re a student midwife, one of the most basic things you’ll need to learn is how to use a Pinard.
+If you’re a medical student, this would serve you well, too.
+Here’s an article on that very topic, with tips from experienced midwives.

 5. Regular birth-related research updates